Purelymail

 If your account allows password reset, then only domains with this option enabled can be used for password reset.
 Anyone with control over the DNS for that domain can perform password recovery for your account's admin user and gain control over the account.

-If you want Purelymail to forward any mail it receives to this domain to a specific machine, for example a personal at-home mail server, use the Relay option.
+Relay: If you want Purelymail to redirect any mail it receives to your domain to a specific machine, for example a personal at-home mail server, use the "Relay" option.
 You can configure how many delivery retries are made for a message.
 The default retries (5) are spaced over an hour, and every attempt above that increases the total delivery time before timeout by an hour.